Advanced Bedside Monitoring in ARF*

 Jordi MANCEBO MD, Director and Senior Consultant, Intensive Care Department, at University Hospital de la Santa Creu i Sant Pau, Barcelona, Spain; Chair of Acute Respiratory Failure Section, ESICM

 Tommaso MAURI MD, Assistant Professor and Staff Physician at the Department of Anaesthesia and Critical Care, Fondazione IRCCS Ca’ Granda Ospedale Maggiore Policlinico, University of Milan, Italy

-This new two day master class will bring new insights on respiratory mechanics, waveforms interpretations, esophageal pressure, ultrasound & EIT.
+This three day master class will bring new insights on respiratory mechanics, waveforms interpretations, esophageal pressure, ultrasound & EIT.
 Participants will experience a progressive immersion in the content, active learning techniques and a variety of instructional strategies from interactive lectures and round table with open debates on specific topics, to clinical study workshops and hands-on.

 For deeper penetration into what is being learned an online support classroom with various study resources will be made available prior to the master class.